alexcurtin/daux.io-sample-docs/01_AEM/02_Tar_Compaction/Tar_Compaction.md

 - start AEM as user aem `sudo -u aem /mnt/aem/crx-quickstart/bin/start`
 - `sudo service monit start`
 - tail logs at `/mnt/aem/crx-quickstart/logs` and ensure AEM starts up
-- run test suite that is in the aem_deploy repo against the publisher
+- if publisher, run test suite that is in the aem_deploy repo against the instance
 - if successful, add publisher back to ELB and move onto next publisher or if author, reactivate last active fastly version.

 ### If compaction breaks the AEM instance, restore from the backup you made earlier